louisteenbrink/www/posts/2017-03-21-setup-meta-tags-rails.md

 ![Lewagon Demoday Metatags](blog_image_path lewagon_demoday_metatags.png)

-They provide the contents displayed on social networks whenever your product's url is shared in a post.
+They provide the **content displayed on social networks** whenever your product's url is **shared in a post**.
-Titles, descriptions and images should all be setup with care and consideration to improve your social exposure's conversion rate.
+Titles, descriptions and images should all be setup with care and consideration to **improve your social exposure's conversion rate**.
-The right content, including optimized images have shown to help posts to spread, even leading to increased shares and mentions, improving natural SEO.
+The right content, including optimized images have shown to help posts to spread, even leading to increased shares and mentions, **improving natural SEO**.

 **For instance:**